Aider-AI/aider/docs/ctags.md

 # Using ctags to help GPT-4 understand an entire repo

 Coding with GPT-4 against large code bases has been difficult.
 It's hard for GPT to understand a large codebase well enough to make many common types of code changes that need knowledge and context from multiple files.
-A new feature of `aider` uses `ctags` to give GPT a map of the repo so it can better understand and navigate larger repos.
+A new feature of `aider` uses `ctags` to give GPT a map, so that it can better understand and navigate larger repos.

 ## The problem of code context